 Attendance is paramount to success in this class.
 Students are expected to arrive on time and prepared for class.
-When the bell rings to begin class, students must be seated and engaged in the daily "Warm-Up" activity.
-Students are also expected to actively participate in class discussions and activities, and complete all assigned readings and other assignments.
+When the bell rings to begin class, students must be seated and ready to be engaged in the material and topics of that class period.
+Students are also expected to actively participate in class discussions and activities and complete all assigned readings and other assignments.